Understanding Metrics: Lead Generation

 A model like this is constantly evolving.
 While its goal is to be predictive and judge a lead before the sale is closed, it can also be updated post-sale with the final outcome to improve the next prediction.

 As much as revenue might be the end business goal, there are plenty of websites out there that aren’t intended as a direct feed into sales.
-Next week, we’ll start looking at the uses of general user engagement as a positive force for your business.
+In the next blog, we’ll start looking at the uses of general user engagement as a positive force for your business.